 wooden top for furniture

 You might have noticed the wood top.
 Often, these washstands come with a marble top.
 See the first image for a quick look.

 The marble tops often have a marble backsplash, but this one was missing the backsplash.
 That left a gap on the back edge of the marble top.

 After the paint dried completely, I used a small piece of 220 grit sandpaper to remove the paint on the edges of the doors and drawers.
-The paint brush almost always falls over the edge while applying milk paint (or any paint for that matter!) and I like to clean this up.
+The paintbrush almost always falls over the edge while applying milk paint (or any paint for that matter!) and I like to clean this up.
 This step is super easy with milk paint.

 Pages from an old hymnal line the drawer.
 This is another easy way to transform vintage furniture.
 The pages are a nice surprise when the drawer is opened and they cover stains and markings that you might not want to see!
 And it is so easy to do!
 Here, I’ll show you.
 Just click the link below!

 Isn’t she the cutest little washstand??
 Funny how we can think of furniture as cute …..